FAQ / Frequently Asked Questions

 A good diabolo to start with is, for example, the Arlequin Medium diabolo.
 This is the most popular diabolo for beginners.
 This diabolo is solid and has a nice weight to start with.
 With this diabolo, it's possible to learn all the beginner tricks.
 This diabolo is also available in our beginner sets.

 Our diabolos are not made of rubber because rubber is not shape-retaining.
 Our diabolos are made of flexible plastic that is not easily broken.
-We have diabolos from top brands like Taibolo, Sundia, Hyperspin, Henrys, Mr. Babache, and Juggle Dream.
+We have diabolos from top brands like Taibolo, Sundia, Hyperspin, Henrys and Mr. Babache.
 The diabolos are shape-retaining and developed for smooth use.

 Diabolos in toy stores usually do not have the right weight and size for diaboloing.
 The string provided with the diabolos is usually not suitable for diaboloing.
 The material is often hard plastic that can break if the diabolo falls on a hard surface.
 Learning tricks is easier with a good diabolo.